KeerthiYarashi/KeerthiYarashi/README.md

 ## ✨ About Me

 - 💻 2nd-year CSE student passionate about coding, problem-solving, and building impactful projects.
-- 🚀 Skilled in **Python, C++, C, JavaScript, HTML, CSS, Dart .
+- 🚀 Skilled in **Python, C++, C, JavaScript, HTML, CSS, Machine learning model .
-- 📊 Exploring **DSA, Machine Learning,
+- 📊 Exploring **DSA, NLP Transformer Model, Finetuning Model, GENAI Application.
-- 🌱 Python  Development
+- 🌱 DSA IN CPP
 - ⚡ Love in participate in **hackathons**, contributing in open sources and working on real-world projects.
 - 📌 Open to collaboration and learning opportunities.